 7:00pm – Discovery

 We’ll discover service needs related to the theme via quick research methods.
 Ideation in informal groups begins.
 The more ideas the merrier; there are no bad ideas.
-Small groups (2-3) form along areas of interest to flesh out initial concepts.
+Small groups form around areas of interest to flesh out early concepts.

 8:30pm – First Concept Pitch

 We’ll come together for a concept pitching session.
 Groups share their first ideas in a fun, open and informal way.
 Some groups might use bodystorming, others might use storyboards or a play dough scene.
 The sky is the limit!
-Teams (3+ people) form around favorite focus areas.
+Teams (3+ people) form around their favorite focus areas.

 9:00pm – Done for the day